yn-academia/mcp-proxy/README.md

                         The transport to use for the client.
 Default is SSE.

 stdio client options:
-  args                  Any extra arguments to the command to spawn the server -e, --env KEY VALUE   Environment variables used when spawning the server.
+  args                  Any extra arguments to the command to spawn the default server.
+Ignored if only named servers are defined.
+  -e, --env KEY VALUE   Environment variables used when spawning the default server.
 Can be used multiple times.
+For named servers, environment is inherited or passed via --pass-environment.
-  --cwd CWD             The working directory to use when spawning the process.
+  --cwd CWD             The working directory to use when spawning the default server process.
+Named servers inherit the proxy's CWD.
   --pass-environment, --no-pass-environment
-                        Pass through all environment variables when spawning the server.
+                        Pass through all environment variables when spawning all server processes.
   --debug, --no-debug   Enable debug mode with detailed logging output.
+  --named-server NAME COMMAND_STRING
+                        Define a named stdio server.
+NAME is for the URL path /servers/NAME/.
+COMMAND_STRING is a single string with the command and its arguments (e.g., 'uvx mcp-server-fetch --timeout 10').
+These servers inherit the proxy's CWD and environment from --pass-environment.
+Can be specified multiple times.
+Ignored if --named-server-config is used.
+  --named-server-config FILE_PATH
+                        Path to a JSON configuration file for named stdio servers.
+If provided, this will be the exclusive source for named server definitions, and any --named-server CLI arguments will be ignored.

 SSE server options:
   --port PORT           Port to expose an SSE server on.
 Default is a random port